 If you want them to respect what you say, do, and think, one of the best ways is to let them see you respecting what they say, do, and think.
 The conversation is all-important.

 So let’s talk about the two basic kinds of situations in which you will have these conversations.

 Building Classroom Relationships: Situation One – The Teachable Moment

 Listening to your students in the unexpected moment is so important, but it can also be one of the hardest things to do.
-Maybe a couple of students get into a shouting match or you discover them pushing and shoving in the hallway.
-While misbehavior and fighting are never acceptable, if you can be calm and collected enough to take the time and listen to what each has to say about what happened (once they are separated, of course), you can often gain their respect even as you assign consequences for their actions.
+Maybe a couple of students get into a shouting match, or you discover them pushing and shoving in the hallway.
+While misbehaviour and fighting are never acceptable, if you can be calm and collected enough to take the time and listen to what each has to say about what happened (once they are separated, of course), you can often gain their respect even as you assign consequences for their actions.

 Don’t just assume you know why homework isn’t done.
 Yes, you gave the assignment over a week ago, and yes, this student very well may have just blown it off, but by asking, you give that student the benefit of the doubt.
 You often don’t know whose grandma is in the hospital or whose parents are going through a divorce.
 Listening lets you get to know what is really going on with your students.